sramteke171/js-events/readme.md

 });
 ```

-### Turn & Talk (5 min)

-Turn to your neighbor or the people in your row and discuss what is happening in
-the code snippet above.

-> We'll work through each part of the above snippet in detail as we work through
-> the rest of the lesson.
-In a few minutes, you'll be working with events on
-> your own!

 ## Types of Events

 Let's start by answering the question, "What kinds of events can we respond to?"